HIPAA Security - Windows/Cloud Disadvantages

 HIPAA requires doctors to protect the personal identity and health information of patients.
-Your dental practice management and clinical software can either facilitate this, or it can expose you to liability for not having encrypted your patient's data.
+Your practice management and clinical software can either facilitate this, or it can expose you to liability for not having encrypted your patient's data.
 HIPAA requires a Business Associate Agreement (BAA) with every person or business with access to patient information, who is not an employee.
-There are numerous other HIPAA regulations like this outside the scope of this article that also apply to dental practices.
+There are numerous other HIPAA regulations like this outside the scope of this article that also apply to practices.

 You cannot afford to be on the wrong side of this complicated issue.
 Your patients expect you to protect the personal identity and health information they have entrusted to you, and they expect you to comply with HIPAA Privacy and Security Rules.

 Without question, your practice should be using software that utilizes industry-standard AES data encryption and integrate secure messaging to protect your patient's information (EPHI) and communications.
 But does it?